A Star Is Born (2018 soundtrack): Composition

-Release and promotion
+Release

-The soundtrack's track list and release date were announced on August 30, 2018.
-Interscope Records tweeted that the album "features 19 songs in a wide range of musical styles + 15 dialogue tracks that will take you on a journey that mirrors the experience of seeing the film."
-Due to this approach, AllMusic wrote the album feels similar to old Disney records from the 1960s or 1970s, which often included dialogue to recreate the movie experience.
+The album's track list and release date were announced on August 30, 2018.
+Interscope Records described the soundtrack as containing 19 songs spanning multiple musical styles and 15 dialogue tracks intended to mirror the experience of watching the film.
+Commenting on this format, AllMusic's Erlewine wrote that it recalls Disney soundtrack records from the 1960s or 1970s, which often included dialogue to recreate the film experience.
+The soundtrack was released on October 5, 2018, on CD, vinyl, and digital formats, with an additional version omitting the dialogue excerpts made available exclusively via digital download and streaming platforms.
+The cover artwork was photographed by Peter Lindbergh and Clay Enos.